Funding opportunity

 It is expected that the leadership of this investment will be composed of internationally-recognised experts in evidence synthesis methods who are able to use and drive cutting-edge developments in tools and methods, including in the application of artificial intelligence.

 It is expected that the demonstrator projects will require a consortia approach, bringing together experts from relevant subject areas to collaborate with the leadership team of evidence synthesis experts.
-We require there to be at least one project co-lead (international) making a significant contribution to the project team.
+Applicant teams should include a project co-lead (international).
+Exceptions will be considered if no justified role for a PcL (I) is identified but international collaborators integral to the project and the project leadership team are included.
 The leadership team must also demonstrate cutting-edge expertise in bridging research, evaluation and policymaking.

 Geographical focus